cdepage/zerodep/packages/guard/guard.boolean/README.md

 # @zerodep/guard.boolean

-A higher-order function / defensive programming utility to guard against non-boolean arguments.
+A defensive programming utility to guard against non-boolean arguments.

-- on success, it returns the boolean
-- on fail, it throws a `ZeroDepErrorGuardType` or `ZeroDepErrorGuardRange` error
+Guards do not return a value, they only throw an error if the guarded value is not of the correct type.

 ## tl;dr